 - Moreover, provide a diverse range of foods as fish can get bored by eating only one food and requires a different variety of feeds.

-Angelfish can eat pellets whenever you serve them, they will enjoy eating it.
+Angelfish can eat pellets whenever you serve them, they will enjoy eating them.
 Pellets are also beneficial for their health because they are nutritious food and full of protein, providing them with positive growth.

 But excessive feeding should be avoided because it may lead to severe health conditions.
 Also, you need to feed them mixed foods instead of feeding them only specific food.